 3. Luxury Fashion Shows as Experiences

-Gucci doesn’t just host fashion shows—it creates immersive storytelling events.
+Gucci doesn’t just host fashion shows—it creates immersive storytelling events:

 • Shows like “Gucci Aria” blend music, technology, and fashion.